Klinefelter syndrome: Cause

 Klinefelter syndrome is not an inherited condition.
+The extra X chromosome comes from the mother in approximately 50% of the cases.
 Maternal age is the only known risk factor.
-Women at 40 years have a four times higher risk for a child with Klinefelter syndrome than women aged 24 years.
+Women at 40 years have a four-times-higher risk of a child with Klinefelter syndrome than women aged 24 years.

-The extra chromosome is retained because of a nondisjunction event during paternal meiosis I, maternal meiosis I, or maternal meiosis II (gametogenesis).
+The extra chromosome is retained because of a nondisjunction event during paternal meiosis I, maternal meiosis I, or maternal meiosis II, also known as gametogenesis.
 The relevant nondisjunction in meiosis I occurs when homologous chromosomes, in this case the X and Y or two X sex chromosomes, fail to separate, producing a sperm with an X and a Y chromosome or an egg with two X chromosomes.
-Fertilizing a normal (X) egg with this sperm produces an XXY offspring (Klinefelter).
-Fertilizing a double X egg with a normal sperm also produces an XXY offspring (Klinefelter).
+Fertilizing a normal (X) egg with this sperm produces an XXY or Klinefelter offspring.
+Fertilizing a double X egg with a normal sperm also produces an XXY or Klinefelter offspring.

 Another mechanism for retaining the extra chromosome is through a nondisjunction event during meiosis II in the egg.
 Nondisjunction occurs when sister chromatids on the sex chromosome, in this case an X and an X, fail to separate.
 An XX egg is produced, which when fertilized with a Y sperm, yields an XXY offspring.
 This XXY chromosome arrangement is one of the most common genetic variations from the XY karyotype, occurring in approximately one in 500 live male births.
-See also Triple X syndrome.

 In mammals with more than one X chromosome, the genes on all but one X chromosome are not expressed; this is known as X inactivation.
 This happens in XXY males, as well as normal XX females.
 However, in XXY males, a few genes located in the pseudoautosomal regions of their X chromosomes have corresponding genes on their Y chromosome and are capable of being expressed.

 Variations

 The condition 48,XXYY or 48,XXXY occurs in one in 18,000–50,000 male births.
 The incidence of 49,XXXXY is one in 85,000 to 100,000 male births.
 These variations are extremely rare.
-Additional chromosomal material can contribute to cardiac, neurological, orthopedic, and other anomalies.
+Additional chromosomal material can contribute to cardiac, neurological, orthopedic, urinogenital and other anomalies.
+Thirteen cases of individuals with a 47,XXY karyotype and a female phenotype have been described.

+Mosaicism

 Approximately 15–20% of males with KS may have a mosaic 47,XXY/46,XY constitutional karyotype and varying degrees of spermatogenic failure.
 Often, symptoms are milder in mosaic cases, with regular male secondary sex characteristics and testicular volume even falling within typical adult ranges.
 Another possible mosaicism is 47,XXY/46,XX with clinical features suggestive of KS and male phenotype, but this is very rare.
 Thus far, only approximately 10 cases of 47,XXY/46,XX have been described in literature.

-Analogous XXY syndromes are known to occur in cats—specifically, the presence of calico or tortoiseshell markings in male cats is an indicator of the relevant abnormal karyotype.
-As such, male cats with calico or tortoiseshell markings are a model organism for KS, because a color gene involved in cat tabby coloration is on the X chromosome.